rlaustria/slack_dl/README.md

 For the token :
 1. Go to your app at api.slack.com
 2. Select 'Install app' on the left side
-3. If 'User OAuth Token' does not exist, run 'Install app'
+3. If 'User OAuth Token' does not exist, run 'Install to workspace'

 To run: